In Any Collaboration Data Ownership Is Typically Determined By

 • Termination of the collaboration: What happens to the data when the collaboration ends?
 Can the parties continue to use the data?

-By carefully drafting the collaboration agreement, the parties can ensure that their rights and responsibilities are clearly defined, minimizing the risk of disputes over data ownership.
+By carefully drafting the collaboration agreement, the parties can see to it that their rights and responsibilities are clearly defined, minimizing the risk of disputes over data ownership.

 Types of Data Ownership Models